 Kenneth A. Kesselring Site

-Kenneth A. Kesselring Site: 1957, West Milton, Saratoga County.
-One of two Navy Training Sites for Nuclear Reactor Operators.
-Kesselring once had four operating reactors, but two older reactors were decommisioned in the 1990s leaving two reactors in operation.
-About 800 sailors are trained at Kesselring annualy, down from about 2,000 at the height of the 1980s build-up.
-About 500 Naval personnel and 400 civilians also work at the site in training or support roles.
-Kesselring is operated for the Navy by The Knolls Atomic Power Laboratory (KAPL) located in Schenectady.
-KAPL is engaged solely in research and development for the design and operation of naval nuclear propulsion plants.
-Activities relating to naval nuclear propulsion systems are performed in accordance with the requirements and authority of the Naval Nuclear Propulsion Program, a joint DOE and U.S. Department of Navy program responsible for all activities relating to naval nuclear propulsion.
-The Kesselring site is also used to provide full-scale testing of propulsion plant prototype hardware and to train personnel to operate these plants.
+The Kenneth A. Kesselring Site, located in West Milton, Saratoga County, was established in 1957 as one of two Navy training sites for nuclear reactor operators.
+At its peak, the site had four active nuclear reactors, but two were decommissioned in the 1990s, leaving only two reactors in operation.
+Today, around 800 sailors are trained at Kesselring annually, a decrease from the 2,000 trained during the 1980s.
+In addition to the sailors, the site also employs around 500 naval personnel and 400 civilians in training or support roles.
+The Kesselring site is operated by the Knolls Atomic Power Laboratory (KAPL), located in Schenectady, which is solely engaged in research and development for designing and operating naval nuclear propulsion plants.
+All activities at the Kesselring site relating to naval nuclear propulsion systems are performed in accordance with the requirements and authority of the Naval Nuclear Propulsion Program, a joint program between the Department of Energy and the U.S. Department of Navy.
+The site is also used for full-scale testing of propulsion plant prototype hardware and for training of personnel.

 Fort Keyser: 1750, Stone Arabia, Montgomery County.
 Stone house of Johannes Keyse, loop-holed with fortifications added 1776.
 No longer used when Fort Paris built 1/2 mile north in spring 1777.
 Building was torn down in 1840s.